 - UAB Police

-- Emergency response plan - everything you need to know
+- Severe weather and emergency response plans - everything you need to know

 - Rape Aggression Defense Program - free self defense course for all female UAB students, staff and faculty

 If you have been assaulted or robbed, there are free resources which can help you:

 Don't worry, this isn't a 20-page lecture about how not to spend money, it's just some quick tips to get you started.